ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 ![](http://robinsones.github.io/images/ugly_bar_chart.png)

 This is far from an unusual case.
-While seaborn certainly does not have it's own plots for everything, it has a lot of the ones you'd typically use for exploratory purposes.
+While seaborn certainly does not have its own plots for everything, it has a lot of the ones you'd typically use for exploratory purposes.

 ### Final Verdict